News & Events

 2019 Maggie Hobbs Award Recipients

-We are pleased to annouce that the recipients of the 2019 Maggie Hobbs Social Work Award are Katherine Luteri and Christina Dadey.
-The Award is determined by the following: Academic Accomplishments, demonstration of social work skills, values and ethics; Contributions to the Social Work Program and to descipline of social work; and Contributions to the Chatham University Community.
+We are pleased to announce that the recipients of the 2019 Maggie Hobbs Social Work Award are Katherine Luteri and Christina Dadey.
+The Award is determined by the following: Academic accomplishments, demonstration of social work skills, values and ethics; Contributions to the Social Work Program and to the descipline of social work; and Contributions to the Chatham University Community.
 The monetary award was given at Chatham's Closing Convocation.